 ManageEngine Desktop Central is a Web-based Windows software application for desktop administration.
 This application enables administrators to manage computers effectively, from a central point.
-It comprises features like Software Deployment, Patch Management, Service-pack Installation, Asset Management, Remote Control, Configurations, System Tools, Active Directory Reports and User Logon Reports.
+It comprises features like Software Deployment, Patch Management, Service-pack Installation, Asset Management, OS Deployment, Remote Control, Configurations, System Tools, Active Directory Reports and User Logon Reports.

 The LAN architecture of Desktop Central comprises the following components: